A Primer on SO(3) Action Representations in Deep Reinforcement Learning: Appendix

 \Figref{fig:app:effects:projections} depicts the projection of noise sampled from squashed Gaussian distributions onto \SOThree, visualized in 3D through the Lie algebra $\mathfrak{m}$.
 The rotation matrix projection yields a distribution almost independent of the noise level, resembling a uniform distribution.
 Tangent vectors remain normally distributed for small noise magnitudes, but concentrate at the boundaries of the 3D tangent space because of saturation.
 Quaternions display a uniform distribution similar to rotation matrices for small noise levels.
 Indeed, without clipping, projecting zero-centered Gaussian noise leads to a uniform cover of \SOThree.
 At larger noise levels, the distribution of rotations concentrates along a narrow sub-manifold.
 Finally, Euler angles act similarly to tangent vectors at smaller noise magnitudes, but concentrate around the two curves corresponding to the singularities for larger magnitudes.

 For stochastic policies used in \PPO and \SAC, a natural question is whether projecting sampled actions to the valid representation manifold speeds up convergence, as the critic never sees off-manifold actions.
-Ablation runs in \figref{fig:app:effects:projection_results} show this is untrue.
+Ablation runs in \figref{fig:app:effects:projection_results} show this is false.
 Projections lead to a significant performance loss in \PPO, because the probability ratios $\tfrac{\pi_\theta(\mathbf{a} \mid \mathbf{s})}{ \pi_{\theta_{old}}(\mathbf{a} \mid \mathbf{s})}$ used in its clipped surrogate objective no longer matches the ratio of the unprojected action.
 Newly computed probabilities use projected actions, while the stored probabilities of the old policy are based on non-projected actions. \SAC remains unaffected as action probabilities are re-computed online during policy updates, with projections applied afterwards.
 However, we do not observe any performance improvements.

-Based on our ablations, we recommend not projecting the action samples of \PPO and \SAC, and instead relying on the environment for the action projection.
+Based on our ablations, we recommend not projecting the actions of \PPO and \SAC after sampling, and instead relying on the environment for the action projection.
 Introducing projections offers no performance gains in the best case, and has the potential to severely harm convergence.